-Whether you’re looking to take co-pays at your health-care practice or charge clients for a great new head of highlights, there are a lot of factors to consider when choosing the best credit card machine for your business.
+Whether you’re looking to take copays at your health care practice or to charge clients for a great new head of highlights, there are a lot of factors to consider when choosing the best credit card machine for your business.

-Cost (initial as well as ongoing), security, and usability should be top of mind when selecting the best credit card machine for your business.
+Cost, security, and usability should be top of mind when selecting a credit card machine for your business.
 This guide will help you understand what to look for in a credit card machine so you can make the right decision.

 Choosing the best credit card machine might seem like a pretty easy proposition.
 It just needs to take payments, right?
 Well, yes and no. To make sure you’re getting the most reliable and cost-efficient technology that creates a seamless experience for your customers, you need to think about more than just the payment.

 Whether you’re looking to purchase your first credit card machine or switch to a new one, here are the 10 most important features to look out for during your decision-making process.

 Ease of use: Consider how usable the credit card machine is.
 Look for a machine that’s easy to use and requires minimal training.
 If it’s complicated for you, your team, and your customers to understand, you’ll hold up your line and frustrate clients.

 No contracts or hidden fees: Often, credit card machines require contracts to begin processing payments with their hardware.
 You may be required to sign contracts like a merchant account agreement, and pay fees for things like applications, chargebacks, compliance, retrieval, hardware leasing, and more.

 Connects to any POS: No matter which point of sale you use, look for a terminal that seamlessly (and wirelessly) syncs with any POS, so you can say goodbye to manual bookkeeping and focus on your business.